Wine-NSPA – io_uring I/O Architecture

 EFAULT Handling

 If io_uring’s kernel read hits EFAULT (buffer in a write-watched page), the CQE result is -EFAULT.
-The completion handler detects this and frees the operation – the caller should retry through the server async path, which uses virtual_locked_read() with proper page fault handling.
-This is the graceful fallback for an edge case that rarely occurs in practice.
+The completion handler frees the operation; the caller retries through the server async path, which uses virtual_locked_read() with proper page fault handling.
+Graceful fallback for an edge case that rarely occurs in practice.

 Integration Points